-Fisheries occurring in Zone 6 are managed in accordance with catch guidelines set forth by the SMTF (Table 15).
-Due at least in part to intensive fishery management, abundances of legal-sized fish in the Zone 6 pools have increased since the early-to-mid 2000s.
-In some pools, this increase has been dramatic.
-These trends have allowed for recent increases in harvest guidelines in most areas.
+Since 1994, sturgeon fisheries occurring in Zone 6 are managed in accordance with reservoir-specific harvest guidelines set forth by the SMTF (Table 14).
+Due in part to intensive fishery management, abundances of legal-sized fish in the Zone 6 pools have generally increased since the early-to-mid 2000s.
+These trends have allowed for increased harvest guidelines in most areas.